Eucalyptus piperita: Description

-It has grey, rough and finely fibrous bark on its trunk, but its branches are smooth and white.
-Adult leaves are dull blue-green and often oblique.
+It has grey, rough and finely fibrous bark on its trunk, with smooth, white branches.
+Adult leaves are dull, blue-green and often oblique.
 Bright yellow-green flowers are borne in clusters of seven or more in late spring to mid summer.
 Fruit is urceolate (urn shaped) to barrel shaped, especially on the sides of valleys.

 Taxonomy and naming

 Specimens of E. piperita were first collected by First Fleet surgeon and naturalist John White, and published by James Edward Smith in his appendix to White's 1790 Journal of a Voyage to New South Wales.
 Smith gave it the specific epithet piperita because its odour of its essential oil was so similar to that of Mentha × piperita, the peppermint.
 White's Voyage also featured a plate showing the plant's leaves and old fruit, but no flowers.

-Smith's description was republished in his 1793 A Specimen of the Botany of New Holland, but this did not stop Richard Anthony Salisbury publishing the same plant as Metrosideros aromatica in 1796.
+Smith's description was republished in his 1793 A Specimen of the Botany of New Holland, but this did not stop Richard Anthony Salisbury from publishing about the same plant as Metrosideros aromatica in 1796.

 Distribution and habitat

-Sydney peppermint occurs in the tablelands and coastal areas of central and southern New South Wales, especially on the sides of valleys.
+Sydney peppermint grows in the tablelands and coastal areas of central and southern New South Wales, especially on the sides of valleys.